Building a Queue Worker System with Beanstalk

 apt-get install beanstalkd

-- Job: A unit of work
+emails,images,reports) - Job: A unit of work (usually JSON)

-- Producer: Puts jobs into tubes
+- Producer: Puts jobs in tubes

 - Worker: Reserves and processes jobs

-- Priority: Lower number = higher priority
+- Priority: Lower number = higher priority (yes, inverted — you’ll get used to it)

-- Delay: Time before job becomes ready
+- Delay: Seconds before a job becomes ready

-Python Producer
+Python

 from beanstalkc import Connection